 There are many therapists offering EMDR in Jacksonville, FL, but to be done properly and effectively, EMDR requires a great deal of training.
 Very few therapists put in the work it takes to truly master EMDR.
-That’s why we are proud to have Judi Howard on the Living Well team in Neptune Beach, FL.
-Judi has the highest certification from the EMDR International Association.
-She is one of only two therapists in the entire Northeast Florida area to have achieved this level of mastery.
-Judi is also unique in that she is an expert in EMDR for both adults and children.
+That’s why we are proud to have Judi Howard and Samantha Garcia on the Living Well team in Neptune Beach, FL.
+Judi and Samantha have the highest certification from the EMDR International Association.
+They are the very few therapists in the entire Northeast Florida area to have achieved this level of mastery.

 What is EMDR Therapy?